Magento SEO Full Guide: Features, Tips, and Best Practices

 • Change your image settings by going to Stores, Configuration, General, then Web

-In addition, update your Magento 2 website to the latest version to keep your site protected.
+In addition, upgrade your Magento 2 website to the latest version to keep your site protected.

 Woman using her smartphone and laptop for online shopping